DanielKharitonov/GBI_Git/I.3.Sem/Instruction_git.md

 If you want to index all changes (execute command git add), to commit the chenge and to enter comment in terminal, enter command:

     git commit -am "you comment"

+## Log commits (changelog)

+Enter command to show log commits present branch with full info (author, date, message):

+    git log

+If you want see shortlog commits present branch, enter command:

+    git log --oneline

+If you want see log commits all branches with full info (author, date, message, enter command):

+    git log --all

+If you want see shortlog commits all branches, enter command:

+    git log --oneline --all